 Once upon a time, there was a powerful kingdom with a powerful king.
-Like so many other kings, this king had a lust for popularity, a lust for power, and a lust to be loved by all.
+This king had a lust for popularity, a lust for power, and a lust to be loved by all.
 Unfortunately for the king, his people did not look up to him.
-Rather, in times of need, they looked to the 4 wise men who lived in his lands, as they were very wise, and very kind, and had the answers to all problems.
+Rather, in times of need, they looked to the 4 wise men who lived in his lands.
 It was generally accepted that the wise men were smarter than the king, and this bothered the king greatly.

-In most cases, the king could simply order that they be put to death.
+Normally, the king could simply order that they be put to death.
 However, he knew that this would greatly upset the people.
 He decided to come up with a plan to outsmart the wise men, proving that they were not as wise as the people believed.
-After embarrassing them publically with a problem they could not solve, he knew the people would more readily accept his decision to end their lives.
+After embarrassing them publicly with a problem they could not solve, he knew the people would more readily accept his decision to end their lives.

-The king ordered stands to be built in his courtyard, as well as a solid brick wall.
+The king ordered stands to be built in his courtyard, as well as a solid brick wall in the center.
 He then called for the wise men and had them placed in the following positions.
-They each of course knew their position:
+They were each told of their position:

 The king then said the following: